-As promised, I am ending the hub with that other Halloween prop that I love to look at, but hate to handle--stretchable web.
-With a little twisting and shaping this stuff makes any spot look creepy.
+As promised, I am ending the article with that other Halloween prop that I love to look at but hate handling as they are stretchable web.
+With a little twisting and shaping, this stuff makes any spot look creepy.

 Every year I buy several bags when they are go on clearance.
 Make sure you look closely to see if it is "stretchable web".
 If not, you are just buying expensive Poly-fil, which is only good for stuffing Halloween pillows and plushies.
 The stretchy stuff is slightly higher, but it can be reused for years.

 If you use it outside, be aware that it will catch more bugs than real spider webs, as well as leaves, twigs and other debris.
 The dirty, windblown stuff doesn't need to be thrown away after use, though.
 Next year it will look even more yucky and realistic.
 If it is too stretched to hang back up, you can cut it in sections to drape on trees and shrubs.